-It is important to note that if your limited company cannot pay its tax bills (Corporation Tax, VAT or PAYE), the best place to start would be to talk to your accountant.
+It is important to remember that if your limited company cannot pay its tax bills (Corporation Tax, VAT or PAYE), the best place to start would be to talk to your accountant.
 As a result, they should be able to help guide you in the right direction.

 Interest and penalties

-If your company cannot pay its taxes:
+If your company cannot pay what it owes in taxes:

 - Also, HMRC charges fixed penalties on VAT if you have been consecutively late over four or five occasions within twelve months of the previous late payment/filing.

 - HMRC will charge interest on the late payment of PAYE/NIC.
 Likewise, penalties may also apply when payments are late.

 Therefore, if your company cannot meet its financial obligations in full, when looking at which taxes you should pay first, it will be essential to focus on any that could be incurring interest.